Summer Reading for Rising Sophomores -- Advanced (2020-21)

-Neil Gaiman The Ocean at the End of the Lane.
-After returning home for a family funeral, a middle-age man relives a magically fantastical, yet frightening, childhood memory with a young girl named Lettie and her unusual mother and grandmother who lived on the farm at the end of the lane.
+The Ocean at the End of the Lane.
+After returning home for a family funeral, a middle-age man relives a magically fantastical, yet frightening, childhood memory with a young girl named Lettie and her unusual mother and grandmother who lived on the farm at end of the lane.

 On the Beach.
 What would it be like to know you were doomed to die within a few months, and the rest of the planet with you?
 This book is the story of the aftermath of nuclear war, as Australian survivors wait for the fallout to arrive.

 Right Ho, Jeeves!
-A house party in the country, mixed-up romances, plans that backfire, and a wise butler who knows all the answers--these ingredients come together to create Wodehouse’s comic style.
+A house part in the country, mixed-up romances, plans that backfire, and a wise butler who knows all the answers – these ingredients come together to create Wodehouse’s comic style.
 The life and loves of the English aristocracy are satirized in this novel.

 I recommend that you read as much as possible this summer.
 Please do not limit yourself to three books.
 There is a list below of other recommended books.
-Feel free to choose any of these for your independent choice.
+Feel free to read any of these in addition the community book and the English Department choice.

 You will be reading George Orwell’s novel 1984 second semester; you are welcome to read that over the summer, but take notes, for you will need them for a review.

-Alice Through the Looking Glass and What Alice Found There, Lewis Carroll
+Alice Through the Looking Glass and What Alice Found There by Lewis Carroll

 A Passage to India by E. M. Forster